Wal33D/Processes_N_Pipes-C/README.md

 This will compile the source files from the `/src` directory and place the executable in the `/build` directory as defined in the Makefile.

+Run `make clean` to remove the compiled objects, test binaries, and the executable when you're done experimenting.

 ## 📘 How to Play

 After compiling, run the executable to access the terminal menu.
 You may optionally specify the delay (in seconds) as the first argument: